It seems to be an age old question, “How do I stay happy with less money?”

 I wore exhaustion like a badge of honor FOR YEARS.

-I won’t go into detail here, but you can listen to that and how to start living your life with Intention, in the first episode of my podcast, Imperfection with Intention.
+I won’t go into detail here, but you can listen to that in the first episode of Imperfection with Intention.

-So, I chose to focus on MindfullyMonica.com and essentially took a demotion at work.
+So, I chose to focus on my coaching and essentially took a demotion at work.
 I make A LOT less money now, but if you asked me if I would go back and do it all again, I wouldn’t change a thing.

-Yes, I make a lot less money, but I’m living a MUCH happier, sustainable life.
+Yes, I make a lot less money.
+But I’m living a MUCH happier and sustainable life.
 I have a few tips and tricks for you from the lessons I’ve learned along the way.

 1) I FOCUSED ON IMPROVING HOME LIFE